-Boon and Watt had wanted to include Reactionaries drummer George Hurley when the Minutemen formed, but he had immediately joined another band following the Reactionaries demise, so instead they recruited a local welder named Frank Tonche to play drums.
+Boon and Watt had wanted to include Reactionaries drummer George Hurley when the Minutemen formed, but he had immediately joined another band (Hey Taxi) following the Reactionaries demise, so instead they recruited a local welder named Frank Tonche to play drums.
 The Minutemen played their first show with Black Flag and the two bands would develop a close relationship.
 Tonche quit after the group's second show, disliking the punk audiences that the band played for, and Hurley opted to join the band (a collection of recordings with Tonche, called "Georgeless", was released on 7" vinyl in 1993).
 While D. Boon would sing the majority of the songs, all 3 members contributed to the songwriting.
 The band was extremely prolific, issuing 4 LPs and 6 EPs in 5 years, and also appearing a numerous compilations.
 Their 1984 double LP, "Double Nickels On The Dimes", is their most critically well-received release.
 Most of their work was issued via Black Flag's SST Records and the band's own label, New Alliance Records.

 The Minutemen came to end on December 22, 1985, when D. Boon, at age 27, was killed in automobile accident in Arizona.
 The following year, a collection of live recordings called "Ballot Result" was released by SST.
 Following Boon's death, Watt sold New Alliance to SST Records.
 In 1987, a Minutemen fan named Ed Crawford encouraged Watt and Hurley to form a new band with him.
 The band, fIREHOSE, existed until 1994.
 Since then, Watt and Hurely have played with various bands and sessions and Watt has also released several solo albums.
 In 2005, Watt and Hurley reunited again in an improve rock group called Unknown Instructors.